AlexTISYoung/snipar/docs/tutorial.rst

 effective N for each SNP; this differs from the actual N due to the fact that there are differing amounts of information for each type of effect, and due to relatedness in the sample.
 We give the effect estimate in the first column for each effect, the column
 'effect_Beta', where 'effect' can be direct, paternal, etc; this is followed by the standard error, the Z-score, and the negative log10 P-value for a non-zero effect.
-In addition to effects directly estimated by the script, we also output the average parental effect estimate (estimate of the average of maternal and paternal effects), and the population effect estimate, which is equivalent to what is estimated by standard GWAS methods that regress phenotype onto genotype without control for parental genotypes.
+Even if not directly estimated in the regression, we also output the average non-transmitted coefficient (NTC) estimate (estimate of the average of maternal NTC and paternal NTC), and the population effect estimate, which is equivalent to what is estimated by standard GWAS methods that regress phenotype onto genotype without control for parental genotypes.
 The final columns give the sampling correlations between the different effect estimates at that SNP.